SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 :::note

 By default, the path for linux log files required for all the distros are pre populated in the UI.
 Not all of the files might be available on your Linux distribution and unwanted file paths can be removed from the list.
 This is an optional step and the collection will work properly even if not all of the files are present on your system.
-If in doubt - you can leave the default file paths values.
+If in doubt, you can leave the default file paths values.

 By default, the collector will be sending process metrics to Sumo Logic.
-Since the number of processes running can be very large, this may result in significant increase in Data Points per Minute (DPM) If you would like to narrow down the list of processes being monitored, this can be done by adding the following entry under the process section of the downloaded yaml.
+Since the number of processes running can be very large, this may result in significant increase in Data Points per Minute (DPM).
+If you would like to narrow down the list of processes being monitored, this can be done by adding the following entry under the process section of the downloaded yaml.
 ```sh
 process:
   include: